 Last, I’d find some way to streamline the chain of command so that there were fewer steps between the writer and whoever has the final say.
 I realize that the head of the studio can’t read every draft of every script that comes in the door but there should be less room between the writer and final decision maker.
 This would probably mean eliminating a lot of middle management and more work for everyone else but I think this would make movies better.

 In general, a lot of making better movies comes down to working harder.
 I remember reading somewhere that George W. Bush didn’t like to read.
 He preferred to have someone on his staff brief him on position papers or whatever other important stuff Presidents are asked to read.
 And this makes sense.
 It’s easier.
 It’s hard to sit down and read a script and much more entertaining to have a charming person come in and just tell you the story.
-It’s hard to sit down and give serious, intelligent thought to draft after draft of a screenplay and much easier to hire someone to do that work for you even if it dilutes the whole process.
-It’s hard to write something you care about for free and much nicer to be paid well to do it.
-But, doing the easy, nice, fun thing isn't what results in high quality, with movies or anything else.
+It’s hard to give serious, intelligent thought to draft after draft of a screenplay and much easier to hire someone to do that work for you.
+It’s hard to write something for free and much nicer to be paid well to do it.
+But I think this is the problem.
+Too many people are doing the easy, pleasant thing.
+And that’s not what leads to greatness, in any business.
+It doesn’t even get you In the Line of Fire.